rjstelling/Suitcase-Bazaar/Examples/WarGames.md

 ## War Games

-This command builds upon the [Say example](./Say.md), but adds multiple buttons, action parameters and a `text-field` control.
+This command builds upon the [Say example](./Say.md), by adding multiple buttons, action parameters and a `text-field` control.

 The user can enter text into a `text-field` control and choose what voice is used to speak the string.